Devonté Hynes

 DH

-[Laughs.]
-I'm definitely a big film person.
-I am a nerd.
-There’s different things for different parts of the Blood Orange world.
-For the record I'm working on now, it’s a lot about where I grew up, which was Essex.
-And so I haven’t re-watched these yet, but early Andrea Arnold films, which are all based around there, like Wasp.
-What she portrays in those films is what it was like growing up there.
-So that is quite a strong visual reference for me.
+For the record I’m working on now, it’s a lot about where I grew up—Essex.
+I haven’t rewatched them yet, but early Andrea Arnold films are a strong reference.
+Wasp, especially.
+What she portrays in those films—that’s what it was like growing up there.
+So that’s definitely a visual anchor for me right now.